The safety of kids is a priority in Young Life. Our staff and volunteer leaders know they are responsible for modeling lives of hope and integrity.

 - All Young Life staff and volunteer leaders go through a careful screening process that consists of an application, interview(s) and character references.
 Criminal background checks are completed on all staff and volunteers.

 - As part of the screening process, staff and volunteer leaders are given access to our Staff Resources Site to read Young Life’s Faith and Conduct Policies.
-The policies include Young Life’s:
+The policies include Conflict Resolution Guidelines and Young Life’s:

 - The Faith and Conduct Policies are followed by an acknowledgment page where staff and volunteer leaders indicate they have read, believe in and agree to support the Statement of Faith and Mission Purpose Statement.
 This agreement also indicates they understand and agree to abide by Young Life's Faith and Conduct Policies.

-- Applicants also complete a Background Questionnaire in which staff and volunteer leaders must disclose, as permitted by state law, any misonduct.
+- Applicants also complete a Background Questionnaire in which staff and volunteer leaders must disclose, as permitted by state law, any misconduct.

 - Young Life is structured so that field staff and volunteer leaders all have trained supervisors.